Home » Blog » PC/Compute Sticks: The New Digital Signage Media Player

 The PC Stick: The New Digital Signage Media Player

 In the past digital signage solutions were completely proprietary.
-Custom authoring software was used to create signage content and you needed a special-purpose digital signage media player for TV signage display.
+You needed special digital signage player hardware for TV signage display.
 This created “vendor lock in”.
-And once you chose your digital signage media player you were wedded to the product vendor for life.
+Once you chose your digital signage media player you were wedded to the product vendor for life.

-PC sticks and compute sticks represent a new class of low-cost digital signage media player hardware used to display digital signage presentations.
+PC sticks and compute sticks are a new class of low-cost digital signage players.
 A PC or compute stick is actually a small palm-sized PC device that plugs directly into your TV’s HDMI source input.
-They typically run a standard operating system (e.g., Windows or Android) with a full complement of RAM and flash memory–the stick’s hard drive.
-As the name implies, this device is basically a PC on a stick.
+They typically run a standard operating software like Windows.

-What’s this got to do with digital signage?
+What has this got to do with digital signage?
 To answer this question, it’s important to understand that the first generation digital signage media players were just “special purpose” PCs that ran digital signage player software designed by the product vendor.
-A player’s basic software function is to connect to a content management server (CMS)–where signage content is stored–download signage presentations and display them on the TV point.

 When used for digital signage we recommend that you pick a PC or compute stick with the following (minimum) requirements: